Wiveton Hall: Later residents

 In 1903 both the hall and the farm were sold to Lieutenant Colonel Thomas Francis Archibald Watson-Kennedy (1856-1935).
 Thomas was born in 1856 in Jersey, the Channel Islands.
 His father was Lord Gilbert Kennedy (1822–1901).
 He joined the Black Watch in 1874 and served in Egypt in 1882-1884, the Sudan 1884 - 1885, the Nile Expedition, and South Africa.
 In 1897 he married the wealthy widow Ethel Mary Watson.

 Ethel had been born Ethel Mary Fowler, daughter of a wealthy solicitor Robert Fowler.
 In 1886 she married the extremely wealthy yachtsman Sidney Clemens Watson who had been left a fortune by his father.
 They lived a very lavish lifestyle and owned several yachts.
 Sidney was a member of ten different yacht clubs.
 They had one child Lilian Mary Watson.
 In 1892 at the age of only 31 Sidney died and left his fortune to Ethel.
 She married Lieutenant Colonel Watson-Kennedy in 1897.
 The couple had no children but Ethel’s daughter Lilian from her first marriage lived with them.

 In 1903 they bought Wiveton Hall and Ethel used her inheritance to make major changes to the property.
 They commissioned the famous architect Sir Guy Dawber to build the West Wing of Wiveton Hall.
 The structure was applauded by the architectural community at the time and the drawing (which is shown) was featured in several of their Journals.
 The Watson-Kennedy’s also made extensive additions to the garden planting many trees which survive today.

 Thomas died in 1935 at the Hall and Ethel died in 1943.
 In the same year the house was advertised for sale and in 1944 it was bought by the Buxton family.

 Richard Gurney Buxton (1887-1972) was born in 1887.
 He was the son of Samuel Gurney Buxton who owned Catton Hall near Norwich.
 In 1914 he married Mary Primrose Ralli (1894-1972).
 She was the daughter of Major Antonio Stephen Ralli of Stanhoe Hall.
 The couple had one child Pamela Chloe Buxton (1915-2018) (called Chloe).

 In 1948 Chloe married Michael Desmond De La Chevallerie MacCarthy (1907-1973).
 He was the son of Sir Desmond MacCarthy and Mary Warre-Cornish (called Molly).
-Both of them were part of the "Bloomsbury Group" who were group of associated English writers, intellectuals, philosophers and artists in the first half of the 20th century.
+Both of them were part of the "Bloomsbury Group" who were a group of associated English writers, intellectuals, philosophers and artists in the first half of the 20th century.

 The Buxtons lived at Wiveton Hall until 1972 when they both died in the same year.
 It was then inherited by their grandson Desmond MacCarthy but as he was only 15 at the time his mother Chloe ran the farm until he could manage.
 He still lives in Wiveton Hall today.